liamwalsh1980/Milestone-Project-3/README.md

 - Homepage: Heroimage across all screen sizes to make sure the image covers the screen using the css property of 'min-height' with the right value for each screen size.
 The content within the body of this page was also adjusted in size for bigger screen sizes.

-- Subheader: All pages havea subheader title.
-I added media queries for the font-size of the subheaders across the bigger screen sizes for readablility.
+- Subheader: All pages have a subheader title.
+I added media queries for the font-size of the subheaders across the bigger screen sizes for readability.

 - Search facility has some information text which i adjusted for smaller screen sizes to fit better within the feature.